mertasan/tailwindcss-variables/README.md

 **What are the advantages?**

 Imagine you are creating a form builder (PHP) package for Laravel.
 In this case, I am sure there will be a lot of styles to customize.
 Nonetheless, one of the most necessary things is the colors!
 You'll develop the components with the colors you pick out.
 Of course these colors can be customized with the `vendor:publish` command but you can make it simpler for everyone.
 Users can customize the colors for their own likings and if they wish they can also configure your plugin for the dark mode as well.
 This way, users don't have to alter the `.css` or `.blade.php` files for some small and simple customizations.
-Thus, they can use your package with up to date templates and can adapt to future version updates.
+Thus, they can use your package with up to date components and can adapt to future version updates.
 If you have read this statement, it means that now you know why this plugin came about. :)